bobanetwork/boba_legacy/boba_examples/turing-twitter-pay/README.md

-# Turing KYC example
+# Turing Twitter Pay example

+## What does it do?
+This example demonstrates how you can use your Boba Bubble ([get it here](https://gateway.rinkeby.boba.network/)) to send money to the associated wallet address (similar to ENS and other providers, but in a quite different manner from a technical perspective).

 ## Basics

 Inside the folder, run `yarn install`.
 You will also need Docker.

 0. Make sure that your have *AWS SAM* installed.

 You can find instructions [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
 Assuming you have the AWS CLI and have everything set up correctly, installing SAM should just take two commands.
 On a Mac with `homebrew`, for example,